 - Science: - Regular observing proposals (SCI): They follow regular Phase 1 / Phase 2 deadlines and procedures.
 Up to 150 hours may be requested. - Long term (MLT): Identical to regular science proposals but request (and obtain) observing time for more than one semester. - Large Science Proposal (LSP): - Large Science Proposals request > 150 hours from one or more partners, which can be spread over a total of six semesters. - Director's Discretionary Time (DDT): - DDT proposals may be submitted at any point via the PIPT, but they must be agreed upon with SALT (ddt@saao.ac.za) prior to submission.
-A total of 15h of DDT time is potentially available for 2018-2. - Commissioning (COM): - COM proposals intend to test new instruments, instrument modes or specific characteristics of the telescope/instrumentation.
+A total of 15h of DDT time is potentially available for 2019-2. - Gravitational Wave program (GWP): - GWP proposals may be submitted at any point via the PIPT.
+Please review our GW policy document beforehand for further information. - Commissioning (COM): - COM proposals intend to test new instruments, instrument modes or specific characteristics of the telescope/instrumentation.
 They have no science content, and usually only the instrument teams and SAs will submit these.
 In case of interest please email the SALT Astronomers (sa@salt.ac.za). - Science Verification (SV) [not available this semester]: - SV proposals intending to test the science capabilities of new or upgraded instruments, instrument modes or specific characteristics of the telescope/instrumentation.
 These are only available on a special Call for Science Verification proposals and must be agreed upon with SALT (sa@salt.ac.za) prior to submission.

-Only the first two proposal types (SCI, MLT and LSP) require a Phase 1 submission, but the details required depend on the type.
+Only the first two proposal types (SCI, MLT and LSP) require a Phase 1 submission, but the details required will depend on the type.